The holiday season poses unique needs for many military service members and veterans.

 Support veteran-owned businesses

-The Ultimate Veteran-Owned Business 2022 Gift Guide is a great place to start.
+The Ultimate Veteran-Owned Business 2024 Gift Guide is a great place to start.
 The article suggests online shops that sell clothing, coffee, items for the home, toys, and more.
+We will share the 2025 gift guide when it is published.

 Donate to a VA facility